mcovalt/ILUZero.jl/README.md

 # ILU0.jl

-`ILU0.jl` is a Julia implementation of incomplete LU factorization with zero level of fill in.
+`ILU0.jl` is a Julia implementation of incomplete LU factorization with zero level of fill-in.
+It allows for non-allocating updates of the factorization.
 The module is compatible with [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl).

 ## Requirements